threefoldfoundation/www_examplesite/content/page/page2/productData/product2/product2.md

 ---
-id: test2
+id: product2
-title: myproducts2
+title: Title
-content: ayklamdsf2
+content: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s
 ---